onipetheoderic/theoderic_responsive_carousel/README.md

 yarn add theoderic_responsive_carousel
 ```
 ## Description
-A very responsive carousel designed by Theoderic Ohinoyi Onipe, Use it to your desire.
+A very responsive carousel developed by Theoderic Ohinoyi Onipe, Use it to your desire.

 ## Usage